mjbagaoisan/BruinMarketplace/README.md

 }
 ```

 The next part of the sequence diagram within the purple alternate box represents the code below.
-This is where the server sends the AUTHORIZATION code to the Google to exchange it for tokens.
+This is where the server sends the AUTHORIZATION_CODE to the Google to exchange it for tokens.

 ```ts
 router.get('/google/callback', async (req: Request, res: Response) => {